stadust/pointercrate/doc/100_objects/300_player.md

 # Player objects{id=player}

 Each player on the list is represented by a `Player` object.
-The following assumptions can be made about these:
+The following invariant holds true for any player object:

-- If a player is banned, he does not have any approved or submitted records on the list
+- If the player is banned, they do not have any approved or submitted records on the list

 Note that it is not possible to retrieve a player's demonlist score via the API.